Contact us

 Digital events in the Metaverse

 NFT-based tickets play an important role in digital events in the metaverse.
-For example, Travis Scott performed a virtual concert in the Fortnite metaverse, attracting 27 million players.
+For example, Travis Scott performed a virtual concert series in Fortnite that drew 27.7 million unique visitors across multiple showings.
 Decentraland hosted a virtual fashion show with Dolce and Gabbana, Tommy Hilfiger, and other fashion houses, selling thousands of dollars worth of in-game NFT wearables.

 Festivals